jpb18/Quiz-II-2023-unit-rails/README.md

   * Make sure you have [PostgreSQL](https://www.postgresql.org/) installed and running.

-### Setup

-  * Clone this repository by running `git clone https://github.com/Kingjosh007/rails-blog-app` in your command line.

-  * Navigate to the repository by running `cd rails-blog-app`.

-  * Run `bundle install` to install all the gems.

 ### Running the app

   *  Run rake `db:create:all` and `rake db:migrate`